Making mean-estimation more efficient using an MCMC trace variance approach: DynaMITE

+\paragraph{Inter-trace variance estimation.} In order to avoid assuming prior knowledge of variance or inter-trace variance in \algo{}, we employ the above estimator to the \emph{the trace chain}, $\M^{(\TRelBound)}$.
+In \cref{lemma:mt-relax} we show $\M^{(T)}$ has constant relaxation time when $T\geq \TRel$ (e.g., $ T=\TRelBound$).
+Thus, we can estimate $\ITVn{\TRelBound}$ by employing lemma \ref{lemma:twochain} and using $\VED(\Favg,\M^{(\TRelBound)})$.

 In this section we present the \algo{}: \textsc{DYNAmic Mcmc Inter-Trace variance Estimation} method.
-We show that its sample complexity is dependent on the \emph{a priori unknown} trace variance $\ITVar$.
-As discussed previously, in various scenarios $\ITVar$ is significantly smaller than the stationary variance $\SVar$ (see for example \cref{lem:cycle,lemm:loosely}).
+We show that its sample complexity is dependent on the \emph{apriori unknown} relaxed trace variance $\ITRelVar$.
+This section is prelude to the themes and techniques used in \algo{}, which are fully developed in \cref{sec:proofsalgo}.
+In \cref{sec:compare} we compare our results with prior work.